ArcTanSusan/PropertyRentals/README.md

 # Property Search Test Task

+## How to run locally

+1. npm i
+1. npm run dev

 ## Requirements

 Complete the tasks in the following order, and only address optional tasks once the earlier tasks have been completed.